DigitalPublishingToolkit/NN09/md/10Rules.md

 that they call the ‘Categorical Imperative of the Digital Age’: ‘Always act in such a way as to make the public effects of your actions appear defensible at all times.’
 But they immediately follow that up with:
-‘However, do not expect that it will be of any use.’ [footnote with page number needed: Detel and Pörksen, *The Unleashed Scandal,* p.
-213.]
+‘However, do not expect that it will be of any use.’ [^extra]

 # Rule 5: You Are the Freedom of the Other